Baduit/PainPerdu/README.md

 An __instruction__ is an action to perform.

-The __recipe__ is the list of instruction of the program.
+The __recipe__ is the list of instruction of the machine.

-The __step__ represents the actual position of the program in the recipe.
+The __step__ represents the actual position of the machine in the recipe.

-The program execute the instruction at the step then advance the step until it reachs the end of the recipe.
+The machine execute the instruction at the step then advance the step until it reachs the end of the recipe.
 Some instructions may change the position of the step.
 Example:
-- program starts with the step à the beginning of the recipe
+- machine starts with the step à the beginning of the recipe
-- program executes 1st instruction
+- machine executes 1st instruction
-- program advances the step
+- machine advances the step
-- program executes 2nd instruction
+- machine executes 2nd instruction
-- program advances the step
+- machine advances the step
-- program executes 3rd instruction that changes the position of the step to 5th instruction
+- machine executes 3rd instruction that changes the position of the step to 5th instruction
-- program advances the step (even if we jumped to the 5th instruction, the 5th instruction os not executed because the program will advances the step just after each instruction)
+- machine advances the step (even if we jumped to the 5th instruction, the 5th instruction os not executed because the machine will advances the step just after each instruction)
-- program executes 6th instruction
+- machine executes 6th instruction
-- program exits because the recipe is over
+- machine exits because the recipe is over

 An __indentifier__ is a list of alphanumeric or underscore characters representing the name of a label or a reference.
 Identifiers beginning with 2 underscores are reserved.

-a __label__ is a reference to a position in the recipe.
+A __label__ is a reference to a position in the recipe.

-a __reference__ is a location to a case.
+A __reference__ is a location to a case.

 > The same identifier can be used for a reference and a label

-When the program ends it will return the value of the last modified case.
+When the machine ends it will return the value of the last modified case.

 ### Instructions
 In this table :